 Certificate of Merit Required for Delaware Birth Injury Cases

 The affidavit of merit is essentially a written statement of opinion from another doctor of the same specialty as the defendant) which certifies that the plaintiff has “reasonable grounds” for his or her malpractice claims.
-This means that just to file a malpractice lawsuit in Delaware, a plaintiff first has to get another doctor to review the case and confirm that the doctors were negligent.
+This means that, to file a malpractice lawsuit in Delaware, a plaintiff must first have another doctor review the case and confirm that the doctors were negligent.

 Settlement Value of Delaware Birth Injury Cases

-Here are some factors to consider when calculating a settlement amount of Delaware birth injury lawsuit:
+Here are some factors to consider when calculating the settlement amount of a Delaware birth injury lawsuit:

 - Calculate non-economic damages: Non-economic damages are the non-financial losses related to the birth injury.
 These can include pain and suffering, emotional distress, and loss of quality of life.
 Calculating non-economic damages can be challenging, as there is no set formula.
-It it what a jury decides.
-An attorney may use past case settlements and jury payout and their own experience as a guide.
+It is what a jury decides.
+An attorney may use past case settlements, jury payouts, and their own experience as a guide.
 But, again, even the best birth injury lawyers can only provide you with a settlement value range.

 - The strength of the liability: To get a settlement, the hospital or insurance company has to know you can win at trial.
 The strength of your case and the likelihood of a favorable verdict will drive the settlement amount.
 If you have strong evidence and a high chance of success in court, the defendant will make a larger settlement offer.

 - Jurisdiction: Settlement values vary by county in every state, including Delaware.
-Settlement payouts in malrpractice claims will generally be higher in New Castle County than in more remote elements of the state.
+Settlement payouts in malpractice claims will generally be higher in New Castle County than in more remote elements of the state.

 Delaware Birth Injury Settlements & Verdicts

-- $4,000,000 Verdict: child suffered brain injury from loss of oxygen and was diagnosed with cerebral palsy.
-Birth injury lawsuit alleged that the hospital staff were negligent in failing to diligently monitor the fetal heart strips and call the doctor when warning signals appeared.
-The suit also alleged that the doctor failed to properly manage the pregnancy and treat the delivery as high risk.
+- $4,000,000 Verdict: A child suffered brain injury from loss of oxygen and was diagnosed with cerebral palsy at Christana Care.
+The birth injury lawsuit alleged that the hospital staff was negligent in failing to diligently monitor the fetal heart strips and call the doctor when warning signals appeared.
+The suit also alleged that the doctor failed to properly manage the pregnancy and treat the delivery as high-risk.

-- $225,000 Settlement: defendant midwives failed to diagnose intrauterine growth retardation during plaintiff’s pregnancy or placental abruption the day before she delivered a stillborn child.
-In addition, plaintiff claimed emotional distress when defendant’s newsletter listed the stillbirth as a live one.
+- $225,000 Settlement: The claim was that the midwives failed to diagnose intrauterine growth retardation during the plaintiff’s pregnancy or placental abruption the day before she delivered a stillborn child.
+In addition, the plaintiff claimed emotional distress when the defendant’s newsletter listed the stillbirth as a live one.
 Case settled for $225,000.
+It is hard to figure out how this case settled for so little.
+There must be some factor that drove this low settlement.

 - $3,535,000 Settlement: newborn male suffered cerebral palsy and severe mental deficiency from oxygen deprivation during childbirth at the defendant hospital.
 The lawsuit alleged that the defendants improperly diagnosed that the mother had suffered a miscarriage, administered medications to the mother that were contraindicated during pregnancy since they restricted blood flow to the uterus.